THE OUTBACK MOBILE RESOURCE UNIT INC.

 The Mobile spends about 42 weeks of the year on the road and operates during most school holidays.
 We do close down over the December-January school holidays, due to the usually extreme weather conditions.
-We also close for a week during August or September to attend an annual training program developed specifically for mobile children's services.

 The area we cover is approximately 220,000 kmē and is bounded by the South Australian, Queensland and Victorian borders.
 We travel approximately 43,000 kms each year.